RC Drift Car Racing: Fad or a Driven Culture?

 Battery powered cars are lighter and this does give an advantage in racing.However, the nitro powered cars have more torque and can run for much longer periods of time.

 If you would like to know different types of motors utilized by electric RC drift cars.
-Along with pro’s and con’s of the motors check out our article about beginners buying guide for drift cars.
+Along with pro’s and con’s of the motors check out our article here.

 While the kits do cost a bit more than ready-to-run cars, in the long run, they may actually cost less, unless the RC drift car racing enthusiast likes to have more than one car on the road at a time.